aweihmayer/web-commons/Auth/README.md

-﻿# Authorization
+﻿# Authentification

 ## Tokens
 Authorization is done through two different types of tokens:

-- **Access tokens** identify the user and allow them to perform operations that require credentials.
+1. **Access tokens** identify the user and allow them to perform operations that require credentials.
 These tokens are short-lived.
-- **Refresh tokens** do not allow the user to do anything.
-Their sole purpose is to generate new access tokens.
+2. **Refresh tokens** do not allow the user to do anything other than to generate new access tokens.
 These tokens are long-lived.

+The benefit of this method is increased security.
+In the case where your access token is stolen, it will expire soon, therefore minimizing the damage done.

+If we had only one long-lasting general-purpose authorization token, it would be available to be stolen more often and the consequences would be more drastic.

+## Authentification operations
+This library comes standard operations for authentification.
+Below is a list explaining each of them:

+1. **Signing-in a user** creates a new access and refresh token for the user.
+2. **Refreshing an access token** with a refresh token revokes the refresh token, creates a new refresh token and creates a new access token.
+3. **Revoking a token** revokes that token and it can no longer be used.
+4. **Revoking all tokens for a user** revokes all tokens for a user which effectively signs them out of every device.

-## How to send cookies
+## How to send tokens
 To authorize requests, tokens are passed in two ways:

 1. **By using cookies**, we can send tokens to the server automatically with each request.
 This is the preferred method to send tokens in a web application.
 These cookies are HTTP-only to protect them from being accessed by JavaScript attacks.
+For refresh tokens, the path attribute of the cookie should be set to only send it to a select few requests.
 2. **By using headers**, we can send tokens to the server explicitly.
 We use the Authentification header with a Bearer value.

-## When to send access and refresh tokens
-The access token should be sent to requests that require authorization.

-The refresh token should only be sent to one specific endpoint used to create a new access token.
-If the both tokens are always sent together, it increases the chances of an attacker stealing the refresh token.
-If you are using the cookie method to send the refresh token, make sure that the cookie's path attribute is set so that it doesn't get sent to every request.

-## The benefit
-The benefit of this method is increased security.
-In the case where your access token is stolen, it will expire soon, therefore minimizing the damage done.

-If we had only one long-lasting general-purpose authorization token, it would be a much bigger security risk for it to be stolen.

-## TODO
-- Encrypt the token before storing it in the database
-- On refresh, invalidate the refresh token and create a new one
-- Refresh token expire in 30 days
-- Method to revoke all tokens for a user /api/auth/revoke/all send refresh token
-- signin creates new refresh token
-- Instead of sending dates, sending "expiresIn" which represent ms. This prevents misreading of date formats